 Read the post “Convincing Kids to Count Rhythm”

 The 10 great piano teaching games using chopsticks work out great.
-The activities really help my students to grasp basic rhythmic concepts and learn to keep a steady beat.
+The activities really helped my students grasp basic rhythmic concepts and learn to keep a steady beat.
 They are a perfect change of pace when a student needs a break from playing from the book.
 Students can do the Chopstick activities right on the piano bench no extra space is needed.
 They fit easily into the piano activity bag that I take with me when I teach.
 Best of all, they are so inexpensive each of my students can have their own set.

 Our printable Chopstick Rhythm Worksheets are available by clicking the link Chopstick Rhythm Worksheets